Monaco Mortgage Factsheet and FAQ

 Eligibility:

-• No restrictions on foreign ownership; non-residents eligible.
+• No restrictions on foreign ownership; non-residents eligible for Monaco mortgages.

 • Banks require strong financial standing and thorough due diligence.